Nonfiction authors, listen up.

 But this also creates an opportunity, because the existence of books that don’t measure up makes it that much easier for you to be outstanding.

-- Be a beginner—it’s so difficult for seasoned experts to recapture “beginner’s mind,” yet it’s the only way to understand from the inside what people need to get started.
+It’s so difficult for seasoned experts to recapture “beginner’s mind,” yet it’s the only way to understand from the inside what people need to get started.
 How can you recapture that outlook?
 Try doing something new yourself, something that makes you feel awkward and uniformed.
 It can renew your taste for beginner’s mind.

-- Keep learning—being new at something means being passionate about it.
+Being new at something means being passionate about it.
 It means finding everything we can get our hands on about the subject of our fascination, and consuming information with gusto.
 If we can keep learning, we’ll be able to keep alive our connection with that passion.

 When you get connected to where your readers are really coming from, when you understand the thing they most need to find out or conquer, you’ll become their hero.